 There were the mornings of waking up to the sunrise or the evenings watching it set.

-The late-night boat rides, learning to drive jet skis, count-less hours just sitting on the docks, looking up at the stars while listening the water splash below.
+The late-night boat rides, learning to drive jet skis, spending countless hours just sitting on the docks, looking up at the stars while listening the water splash below.

 There is the serene, quiet after the crowds left in the fall and winter, and the exciting, busy spring and summer that followed.